JOSE AUGUSTO SGARBI

 • The Relationship between Type 1 Diabetes Mellitus, TNF-α, and IL-10 Gene Expression

-Jesselina Francisco dos Santos Haber, Sandra Maria Barbalho, Jose Augusto Sgarbi, Rafael Santos de Argollo Haber, Roger William de Labio, Lucas Fornari Laurindo, Eduardo Federighi Baisi Chagas, and Spencer Luiz Marques Payão
+Jesselina Francisco dos Santos Haber, Sandra Maria Barbalho, Jose Augusto Sgarbi, Rafael Santos de Argollo Haber, Roger William de Labio, Lucas Fornari Laurindo, Eduardo Federighi Baisi Chagas, Spencer Luiz Marques Payão

 Type 1 diabetes mellitus (T1DM) is one of the major chronic diseases in children worldwide.
 This study aimed to investigate interleukin-10 (IL-10) gene expression and tumor necrosis factor-alpha (TNF-α) in T1DM.
 A total of 107 patients were included, 15 were T1DM in ketoacidosis, 30 patients had T1DM and HbA1c ≥ 8%; 32 patients had T1DM and presented HbA1c < 8%; and 30 were controls.
 The expression of peripheral blood mononuclear cells was performed using the reverse transcriptase–polymerase chain reaction in real time.
 The cytokines gene expression was higher in patients with T1DM.
 The IL-10 gene expression increased substantially in patients with ketoacidosis, and there was a positive correlation with HbA1c.
 A negative correlation was found for IL-10 expression and the age of patients with diabetes, and the time of diagnosis of the disease.
 There was a positive correlation between TNF-α expression with age.
 The expression of IL-10 and TNF-α genes showed a significant increase in DM1 patients.
 Once current T1DM treatment is based on exogenous insulin, there is a need for other therapies, and inflammatory biomarkers could bring new possibilities to the therapeutic approach of the patients.